m-ulmestrand/gcn-collisions/README.md

 #### GCN
 The GCN learns to account for the inconsistencies.
-This is likely due to that the GCN has seen many multi-particle collisions.
-Many of these give different dynamics, and the outcome is not predictable solely by observing the simulation.
-The GCN seems to have found a sort of average between these inconsistencies.
+This is likely due to that the GCN has seen many multi-particle collisions, each with different dynamics from the physics simulation.
+The average of the possible collision responces in the above situation would, however, be symmetric.
+Meanwhile, the loss function is mean squared error (MSE).
+Because of the quadratic scaling of MSE, minimising the loss function would correspond to finding an average between the observed inconsistencies.

 https://user-images.githubusercontent.com/54723095/132208225-e0c65715-84b7-4847-b2e9-abd339353251.mp4